Rich-Bar/Treasure-Pyramid-GDX/README.md

 > This is the reason why the egypts had it hidden in a secure place of what once was an empire.
 > Hidden inside the the pyramid of Tutenchamun (also known as Tripmeister Eder).
 > It is his task to resurrect this long lost recepie and publish it so that war and climate change will end.
-> Then mankind can live on it's planet in peace with nature supported with it's technology.
+> Then mankind can live on it's planet in peace with nature and supported with it's technology.
 >
 >
 > Deu.